JasemDuncan/appleWebsite/README.md

 ![screenshot](./img/Apple-Site-Clone-by-JasemValencia.png)

-The website is a clone of Apple Site.
+The website is a clone of Apple Old Site, this a PR for understand and practice how to use gradient and background image.

 ## Built With